GrolschSec/LibAsm/README.md

 ## Testing

 To test the library, you can use the provided test suite.
-Simply run:
+The project includes a GitHub Actions workflow that automatically runs tests whenever you push changes to the repository.

 1. If not installed on your machine install check:
 ```bash